The Dirichlet problem for curve shortening flow: Introduction

 Then there exists $F:I\times[0,\infty)\to\Sigma$, with $F(\cdot,0) = F_0$, satisfying \eqref{main}-\eqref{DirichletBC} such that the curvature of $F(I,t)$ tends smoothly to zero as $t\to\infty$.
 If $A,B$ are not conjugate, then $F(I,t)$ tends to the unique geodesic joining the endpoints. \end{theorem}

-In the case of $\Sigma = \bbR^2$, the result is due to Huisken \cite{Huisken98}, and we follow that approach here.
+In the case of $\Sigma = \bbR^2$, the result is due to Huisken \cite{Huisken98}, and we follow his approach here.
 In Section \ref{S-Preliminary} we record a number of primary statements concerning curve shortening flow on surfaces.
 Section \ref{S-EndpointControl} makes use of the aforementioned maximum principle to establish control of the flow near the endpoints, ensuring that the flow remains embedded.
-Controling the curvature is sufficient to ensure that the flow may be continued; we record this in Section \ref{S-Continuation}.
+Finiteness of the curvature is sufficient to ensure that the flow may be continued; we record this in Section \ref{S-Continuation}.
 In lieu of directly controlling the curvature, we follow the approach in \cite{Huisken98} and establish, in Section \ref{S-DistanceComparison}, a lower bound on the ratio of extrinsic and intrinsic distances.
 The estimate has the advantage of being scale-invariant.
 We record in Section \ref{S-Monotonicity} the monotonicity formula of \cite{Huisken90}.
 The argument now proceeds by contradiction; we assume that a finite-time singularity ceases the flow.
 In Section \ref{S-Singularities} we prove general properties of singularities before using the distance comparison estimate to rule out the possibility that they occur; this is accomplished by means of blowup analyses in Sections \ref{S-TypeOneSingularities}, \ref{S-TypeTwoSingularities}.
 Finally, we discuss long-time convergence in Section \ref{S-Converge}.

-We remark that much of the argument can be extended to the case of curves in general Riemannian manifold $(\Sigma,g)$ with pointwise bounded curvature.
+We remark that many of the arguments here can be extended to the case of curves in a general Riemannian surface $(\Sigma,g)$ with pointwise bounded curvature.
 We have primarily used the assumption that $\Sigma$ has constant curvature to simply computations, most notably in Lemma \ref{SecondVariationD} and in our application of \eqref{Wirtinger} in Section \ref{S-Converge}.
+We have also chosen to work in the smooth setting, which necessitates the higher-order compatibility condition that all derivatives of the curvature vanish at the endpoints; see section \ref{S-Continuation}.

-We thank J.~S.~Ely and for providing numerical simulations and I.~Stavrov for helpful conversations.
+We thank J.~S.~Ely for providing numerical simulations, I.~Stavrov for helpful conversations, F.~Morgan for a helpful comment.
 Partial funding for this work comes from the J.S.~Rogers Science Research Program at Lewis \& Clark College.